TritonDataCenter/rfd/rfd/0034/README.md

     ...<progress events>
     Success - migration was aborted, instance $INSTANCE is now $STATE.

-Once a CN (or instance) has been flagged as allowing migrations then the operator can send an announcement to end users allowing them to migrate their own instances via CloudAPI or Triton command line.
+Once an instance has been flagged as allowing migrations then the operator can send an announcement to that user, allowing them to migrate their own instances via CloudAPI or Triton command line.
 The portal (AdminUI) may make use of these flags to notify that a CN is going down and that they can migrate their instances.